jimhigson/oboe.js/writing/main/3_Background.md

 Background
 ==========

-![*A webapp running with a front end generated partially on server and partially on client side.* Ie, front-end client-side, front-end server-side, presentation layer a more meaningful distinction than](images/architecture.png)
+![**Labelling nodes in an n-tier architecture** Regardless of where a node is located, REST may be used as the means of communication.
+By focusing on REST clients, nodes in the middleware and presentation layer fall in our scope.
+Although network topology is often split about client and server side, for our purposes categorisation as tiers is a more meaningful distinction.
+According to this split the client-side presentation layer and server-side presentation layer serve the same purpose, generating mark-up based on aggregated data created in the middle tier](images/architecture.png)

 The web as an application platform
 ----------------------------------

-Application design, particularly regarding the presentation layer, has charted an undulating path pulled by competing patterns of thick and thin clients.
-Having been taken up as the platform today for all but the most specialised applications, the web continues in this fashion by resisting easy categorisation as either mode.
-Although born on the network, at inception the web wasn't particularly graphical and didn't tread in the steps of networked graphical technologies such as X11 in which every presentation decision was made on a remote server [^1] -- instead of sending fine-grained graphical instructions, a much more compact document mark-up format was used.
-At the same time, the markup-format was unlike like Gopher by being not totally semantic meaning that presentation layer concerns were kept partially resident on the server.
-At this time, whereas CGI was being used to serve documents with changeable content, it was not until 1996 with *ViaWeb* (later to become Yahoo Stores) that a user could be given pages comparable in function to the GUI interface of a desktop application. [@otherRoad - get page number, in old dis].
-The interface of these early web applications comprised of pages dynamically generated on the server side, but handled statically on the client side so far as the browser was not able to be scripted to manipulate the page in any way.
+Application design, particularly regarding the presentation layer, has charted an undulating path pulled by competing strategies of thick and thin clients.
+Having been taken up as the platform for all but the most specialised applications, the web continues in this fashion by resisting easy categorisation as either mode.

-The modern, client-scripted web bears a striking resemblance to NeWS.
-Rather than send many individual drawings, the server could send parametrised instructions to show the client *how* some item of presentation is drawn.
-Having received the program, the only communications required are the parameters.
-This mixed-model provides no lesser degree of server-side control but by using client-side rendering a much faster experience was possible than would otherwise be possible over low-speed networks [@news].

 Today it is agreed that program architecture should separate presentation from operational logic but there is no firm consensus on where each concern should be exercised.
 While it feels that Javascript is becoming requisite to even display a page, there are also actions in